floriankraemer/floriankraemer.github.io/_posts/2024-10-03-Naming-Matters-An-Example.markdown

 Do you have any idea what this class is doing by its name?
 Probably not.

-So just in case you didn’t guess what this means: The class name is is just a concatenation of abbreviated horse domain specific identifiers. – What are you going to do if we need to add yet another identifier?
-Rename the class?
+So just in case you didn’t guess what this means: The class name is just a concatenation of abbreviated, horse domain specific identifiers. – What are you going to do if we need to add yet another identifier?
+Should we rename the class?

 And what makes it a service?
-There always was and still is a tendency to call everything a service or manager *Everything manages or does something, don’t tell the obvious, tell what it does!*
+There has always been and still is a tendency to call everything a service or manager *Everything manages or does something, don’t tell the obvious, tell what it does!*

 It also has ambiguous method names, here is just one of them: